inesita-rb/inesita-rb.github.io/source/includes/_injections.md

 end
 ```

 This is an `injection` example.
-We including `Inesita::Injection` so we will able to inject this class to root component.
+We are including `Inesita::Injection` in order to be able to inject this class into the root component.

 In this example, we're storing counter value.

-`init` method initializes our store.
-At the beginning we're setting counter value to 0.
+The `init` method initializes our store.
+At the beginning we're setting the counter value to 0.

-`increase` method increasing current counter value by 1
+The `increase` method increments current counter value by 1

-`decrease` method decreasing current counter value by 1
+The `decrease` method decrements current counter value by 1

 There is also `attr_accessor :counter` so we can access that value with `store.counter`.

 Simple!
 Right?

-You can inject other stores, but also things like dispatchers depending on architecture you want to obtain.
+You can inject other stores, but also things like dispatchers depending on the architecture you want to obtain.